eitanyaffe/gmail-labeler/README.md

-# Gmail Auto-Organizer for Healthcare Professionals
+# Gmail Auto-Organizer

 Never waste time sorting through your overflowing inbox again.
 This tool automatically reads your emails and organizes them into folders (called "labels" in Gmail) based on their content - just like having a smart assistant who never sleeps.

 ## What This Does For You

-**Problem**: As a healthcare professional, you receive hundreds of emails daily - patient communications, lab results, administrative notices, personal messages, and more.
-Finding important emails in this chaos wastes precious time.
+**Problem**: You receive hundreds of emails daily - from clients, vendors, colleagues, personal contacts, and more.
+Finding important emails in this chaos wastes precious time that could be spent on what matters most.

 **Solution**: This tool uses artificial intelligence to read each email and automatically sort it into categories you define.
 For example:
-- Patient communications → "Patients" label
+- Client communications → "Clients" label
-- Lab results → "Lab Results" label
+- Vendor invoices → "Invoices" label
 - Administrative emails → "Admin" label
 - Personal emails → "Personal" label
 - Everything else → Stays unlabeled

 **Result**: Open Gmail and see your emails already organized.
 Find what you need instantly.
-Spend more time on patient care, less time hunting through emails.
+Spend more time on your core work, less time hunting through emails.

+## Who This Helps Most

+This tool is perfect for anyone who receives 50+ emails per day and struggles with email organization.
+It's particularly valuable for:
+- **Healthcare professionals** managing patient communications, lab results, and administrative emails
+- **Business professionals** juggling client communications, vendor emails, and internal messages
+- **Freelancers and consultants** tracking prospects, active projects, and invoicing
+- **Anyone** overwhelmed by their inbox who wants to find emails faster

 ## What You'll Need